Summary

 • Two clinical trials suggested that treating asymptomatic women positive for vaginal Candida with clotrimazole reduced the risk of preterm birth [20], [21].

-• One study reported a reduction in birth weight and a tendency to reduce preterm birth rates in asymptomatic women positive for vaginal Candida during the first trimester of pregnancy [22].
+• One study reported a reduction in birth weight and a tendency to reduce preterm birth in asymptomatic women positive for vaginal Candida during the first trimester of pregnancy [22].

 Apart from this potential association with preterm birth, moms with vaginal Candida may pass these yeasts to the baby during birth [24], [25].
 This may increase the risk of oral candidiasis or diaper rash during the first year of life [26].

-The standard treatment for yeast infection is antifungals
+The standard treatment for yeast infection

 • Miconazole (Monistat®, Vagistat®), available as a cream